Environmental Science

 |

 This course introduces students to an attitude and approach for college success and relevant connections to their own inner motivations and external career options.
 Key elements in this course include values-goal alignment, an orientation to online learning, and strategies for successful adult learning.
 Other elements include planning a pathway from academic studies to a career path, career awareness, networking, engaging support resources, and collaborating with colleagues.
 Through the learning and activities in this course, students will gain the perspective needed for successful time management and prioritization, critical thinking, applied and collaborative learning, and civic/democratic and global learning.
 Content within the classroom includes open educational resources that are easily available online.
 This course fulfills one general education elective.
+This course is recommended to be completed first in the student’s degree plan when possible.

 Must take the following in this Section: